BETALAB-team/NEST-UBEM-processing-tools/README.md

 # NEST PNRR task 8 4 7 repository

-This repository is a set of QGIS functions to process national GIS dataset to create the input file for a UBEM
+This repository is a set of QGIS functions to process national GIS datasets to create the input file for an EUReCA UBEM

 Steps to run the processor:

-### 1.Download the repository
+### 1. Download the repository

 Download the repository to your local storage either using the zip file